Șagului: Industrial area

 At the exit from Șagului towards Șag, the largest industrial area in Timișoara was developed, with production halls, distribution centers, storage and service areas (Hirsch Porozell, Kathrein, Holcim, Lipoplast, Sage Automotive Interiors, dm-drogerie markt Romania headquarters, Sport Mechanical Workshop (Decathlon) bicycle factory, Incontro industrial platform, etc.).

 Transport

 Șagului is crossed by European route E70 leading to Belgrade, county roads 591 (towards Cenei) and 595 (via Chișoda and Giroc), as well as by CFR lines 918 (Timișoara–Buziaș–Lugoj) and 922 (Timișoara–Stamora Moravița), which connect Timișoara with the commune of Șag and Serbia and provides the area with easy access to the city center and all the districts of Timișoara.
 At the same time, Timișoara Sud bypass crosses the southern edge of the district, connecting DN59 with DN6 towards Bucharest.

-Is is the best served area in Timișoara by means of public transport: tram lines 2, 7 and 9; buses 3, 32, 33, 33b, E1, E7 and E8, trolleybuses 11, 13, 14 and 18; metropolitan lines M11, M14, M36, M37, M46 and M51; as well as the vaporetto line on the banks of the Bega Canal.
+It is the best served area in Timișoara by means of public transport: tram lines 2, 7 and 9; buses 3, 32, 33, 33b, E1, E7 and E8, trolleybuses 11, 13, 14 and 18; metropolitan lines M11, M14, M36, M37, M46 and M51; as well as the vaporetto line on the banks of the Bega Canal.